murtosl/Jekyll_DITA/task_analysis.md

 This task may be too advanced for a new web programmer, but does not take advanced skills.

+How Jekyll navigation/URLs work, how Jekyll variables work, How to write and name a post, how to link content to layout, how to import content from other files

 ## What Tasks Does the User need to perform to Accomplish the Goal?

+Installing Jekyll
 Setting up the folder structure
-How to write a config file
+Writing a config file
-How Jekyll navigation works
-How to set and reference variables
+Setting up variables
+Create a layout
-How to write and name a post
+Write a post
-How to display imported content
-How to push content to Github
+Push content to Github

 ## When and Under What Conditions is The Task Performed?